rcelorio/Movies-ETL/README.md

   * release_date_wiki
   * Language
   * Production company(s)
 * The company is not interested in analysis of Adult movies.
-Movies in the Adult category will excluded form the dataset.
+Movies in the Adult category will be excluded from the dataset.
 * Developers in the hackathon will create a local Postgres database to load the data with name: movies_data.
-* The final data pipeline will be executed programatically, with out user interaction.
+* The final data pipeline will be executed programatically, without user interaction.
 System administrators will change the loggin level to Warning and above when scheduling the pipeline.